 Highlight Achievements

 Not all business triumphs are measured in numbers.
-Mention special projects or high-profile clients you have worked with.
-List any instances in which employers counted on you to lead the team, woo a client or take others under your wing.
-These tasks show that you have the leadership, flexibility and team-making abilities to be a successful agent.
+Mention special projects or high-profile clients with whom you have worked.
+List any instances when employers counted on you to lead a team, woo a client or take others under your wing.
+These tasks show that you have leadership potential and the flexibility and team-building abilities to be a successful agent.

 Market Yourself

 A commercial real estate resume needs to reveal your skills and your confidence.
 After all, if you can’t sell yourself, how can a firm trust you to sell a building?
-A confident resume is concise, but full of actionable phrases that tell an executive how other companies benefited from hiring you.
-You should also mention how you have benefited from past positions, and how these benefits can work to a new firm’s advantage.
+A confident resume is concise but full of actionable phrases that tell an executive how other companies benefited from hiring you.
+You should also mention how you have benefited from past positions, and how these benefits can work for a new firm’s advantage.
+Include precise details about learning opportunities such as conferences and workshops attended.
+Make a direct connection between the learning outcomes and specific tasks that may be required of you if selected for the position.

-An agent must be able to obtain, maintain and retain clients for herself and her firm.
-Though one’s personality usually comes across in the job interview, your resume has to get you that interview in the first place.
+An agent must be able to obtain, maintain and retain clients.
+Though personality usually comes across during the job interview, your resume has to get you that interview in the first place.
 Therefore, it’s important to show that both colleagues and clients enjoyed working with you.
 A resume that cites consistently high client survey scores, major in-office awards, and significant referral or retention rates can prove that you are a loyal, trustworthy employee and service provider.
+As a prospective commercial real estate agent, consider making a short video to give prospective employers the chance to "preview" you before the interview.